Student Code of Conduct

-By the beginning of the fall semester, the Provost at each campus will appoint a pool of faculty, staff, and (when possible) students to serve on student conduct panels.
+Before the beginning of the Fall semester, the Provost at each campus will appoint a pool of faculty, staff and (when possible) students to serve on student conduct panels.
 For each individual hearing, the Provost will appoint three members from the pool to serve on the hearing panel; a panel may include no more than one student.
 The Provost will designate one panel member to serve as the chair.
 The Provost has the option of appointing panel members from any campus.

 All prospective panel members will be trained in the hearing processes; training will be coordinated by the Associate Vice President for Student Services and Enrollment Management with support from Human Resources.
 Members will serve for two years with the option to serve multiple terms with the Provost’s approval.

 The role of the conduct panel is to listen to the incident details, ask questions, determine the facts, and review the evidence presented.
 The panel is tasked with rendering a determination of responsibility based on a preponderance of the evidence.
 In the event that the student is found responsible for the charge(s), the panel will recommend sanctions to the Dean of Students, who will make a final determination of sanctions up to, but not including, expulsion, and will formally inform the student and the panel members of the decision.
 Recommendations for expulsion will be forwarded by the Dean to the Associate Vice President for Student Services and Enrollment Management for final approval.